Barcelona cooking classes: learn to prepare typical Spanish dishes

 BcnKITCHEN.
 This is another well rated cooking school organizing cooking workshops, but this one includes the Boqueria market tour in its fee.
 And that’s not surprising because their kitchen is located in the office building at the end of the market!
 You’ll be able to take the glass elevator to the third floor from where you’ll enjoy some very unique views over the market stalls that usually only the staff of the market get to see (I’ve been once to the market offices, and it was really cool).
 The menu again isn’t too original (same as any other cooking school), but if you speak Spanish you might want to check their website: they also organize a variety of themed workshops (not always on Spanish food), in their other venues in the Born district.

-But wait!
+AND BONUS!
 Would you rather learn how to cook at a local’s home?
-Share this post using the buttons below to discover your best option:

 Marta amb tu cuinem.
 She’s called Marta, but it’s not me.
 She’s a chef that will receive you at her place and teach you how to make paella like locals do.
 Marta’s private paella cooking classes take place in her own apartment, and weather permitting, you’ll be using her terrace with views over Sagrada Familia, the AGBAR tower and a green central plaza of the Eixample district.
 She’s a cooking teacher with over 15 years experience in San Francisco – so communication won’t be an issue.
 While I haven’t experienced her workshop, she must be good to be an individual top-rated on Tripadvisor against lots of professional schools with more resources than she has!
 Just beware it’s a PAELLA ONLY workshop, you must bring your own drinks and the space can feel a bit limited if the class fills in.

 So what about you?
 Head to the comments below and tells us: Have you ever taken a cooking class on a trip, where was it and how did it go?
 Any Barcelona cooking classes you’ve tried?